| Anticipatory irrigation This is the sound track from the video

 irrigation planner.
 Print a copy of the planner which shows the

+irrigation time.
 After irrigating the soil moisture or irrigation

 depth should be measured allowing time for the water level to